Walking With is an invitation to listen, to walk and to reflect

 Each audio-visual portrait is accompanied by the artist’s biography and links to their websites where you can learn more about their work.

 There is also a section called “Reflections To Walk With”.
 The proposed questions are inspired by the artist's comments and are intended as points of departure for you to consider as you think about the significance of walking in your life.

 How do the artists’ perspectives resonate with your own?

 Or, how do they differ from your lived experiences?

-How would you describe how walking influences your understanding of self and of place?
+How would you describe how walking influences your understanding of the world?